 If you liked this article, you may be interested in reading my other articles:

-- Introduction to the "Thomson Reuters API Samples" Github group
+- Introduction to the "Refinitiv API Samples" Github group

 - The EMA ease of use in action (Video article)